Glais Stadium

 Glais Stadium was a sports stadium and greyhound racing in Glais, near Swansea, Wales.

+History

 Before the greyhound stadium was constructed there was a recreation area and racecourse used for horse racing and pedestrianism.
 The stadium was built in 1928 and was situated on the northern edge of Glais near Glais Bridge.

+Greyhound racing trials took place before a grand opening on 7 July 1928, when over 5,000 attended the race meeting.
+The first winner was Paddy Baun at 3/1 over 525 yards and the racing was held under National Greyhound Racing Club rules.

-Greyhound racing was originally introduced in 1927 by the Welsh Racing and Athletic Association but was wound up in October 1928.
-It re-opened in late 1928 following the decision by the Swansea Corporation not to allow racing in the town centre at the St Helens ground.
+The racing (under NGRC rules) which had been introduced by the Welsh Racing and Athletic Association was wound up in October 1928.
+However, it re-opened in late 1928 following the decision by the Swansea Corporation not to allow racing in the town centre at the St Helens ground.
+The 17-acre site, including the stadium and kennels were put up for sale by auction in 21 May 1929.

 The stadium remained independent (unaffiliated with a governing body) and had a grandstand by 1935 but closed before World War II.

 It reverted to being a recreation ground with a bowling green, tennis courts and sports fields.
 Today it is the Tawe Vale Golf and bowling club.